moderndatacompany/dataos.info/docs/interfaces/data_product_hub/activation/bi_sync/powerbi/powerbi_service.md

-# Power BI Service
+# Integrate semantic model with Power BI Desktop and Publish report to the Power BI Service

-This document outlines the steps required to integrate Power BI with DataOS, ensuring a seamless connection to the Data Product Hub.
+This document outlines the steps required to integrate Power BI with the semantic model, ensuring a seamless connection to the data product consumption layer.

 ## Prerequisites

 <aside class="callout">
-🗣️ <b>Important: Firewall and VPN Configuration Required</b>
+💡 <b>Important: Firewall and VPN Configuration Required</b>

   <ul>
     <li>If DataOS is installed in a Virtual Private Cloud (VPC), port <code>6432</code> must be whitelisted to allow communication between the Power BI data gateway and the DataOS.
 Ensure that firewall rules permit inbound and outbound traffic on port <code>6432</code>.</li>